 What spires, what farms are those?

 I see it shining plain,

 And cannot come again.

 Houseman wrote most of these poems while living in Highgate in London, and before he ever actually visited Shropshire.
 In fact he said himself that his Shropshire was `not exactly a real place.’

-I mention Houseman not only because of the obligatory quote, but also because he remains one of my favourite poets – even though I am no longer so young as when I first read him at school.
-His poems are generally short and to the point.
-I prefer poems short.
-Wordsworth’s Lucy Poems, for example (rather than The Prelude . . . ); Emily Dickinson (the complete works – everything); my brother Ivor’s sonnets.
+I mention Houseman not only because of the obligatory quote, but also because he is one of my favourite poets.
+I prefer my poems short.
+Wordsworth’s Lucy Poems, for example (rather than The Prelude . . . ); Emily Dickinson (the complete works – everything).

 Here’s one of Houseman’s best ( Shropshire Lad, poem 2):

 Wearing white for Eastertide.